 Additionally, hearings on standards are held at various meetings during which comments may be submitted to CODA on proposed or revised Accreditation Standards.
 Please review the left navigation, where you can access the proposed accreditation standards out for comment.
 CODA's meeting materials may also be of interest.

 News and Highlights:

-CODA Consideration of a Request to Establish an Accreditation Program for Advanced General Dentistry Education Programs in Implant Dentistry
+CODA Considers Request to Establish an Accreditation Program for Advanced General Dentistry Education Programs in Operative Dentistry

-At its Winter 2017 Meeting, the Commission directed that an ad hoc committee composed of Commission members be appointed to further study the request for establishment of an accreditation program for advanced general dentistry education programs in implant dentistry, in accordance with the Commission’s Policies and Procedures for Accreditation of Programs in Areas of Advanced Training in General Dentistry, with a report on the ad hoc committee’s progress at the Summer 2017 meeting.
+The Commission has directed that an ad hoc committee composed of Commission members be appointed to further study the request for establishment of an accreditation program for advanced general dentistry education programs in operative dentistry, in accordance with the Commission’s Policies and Procedures for Accreditation of Programs in Areas of Advanced Training in General Dentistry, with a report at the Winter 2018 meeting.